ahmetb/kubernetes-network-policy-recipes/01-deny-all-traffic-to-an-application.md

 Therefore it is not allowing any traffic into the Pod.

-If you create another NetworkPolicy that gives some Pods access to this application directly or indirectly, this NetworkPolicy will be ineffective.
-If there is at least one NetworkPolicy with a rule allowing the traffic, any policies blocking the traffic are ineffective.
+If you create another NetworkPolicy that gives some Pods access to this application directly or indirectly, this NetworkPolicy will be obsolete.

+If there is at least one NetworkPolicy with a rule allowing the traffic, it means the traffic will be routed to the pod regardless of the policies blocking the traffic.

 ### Cleanup